GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

   * ID Length: The length in bytes of the Channel ID field.
   * Channel ID: The channel ID of the channel that is getting announced.
   * Source IP: The IP Address of the source of the (S,G) for the channel.
 Either a 32-bit IPv4 address or a 128-bit IPv6 address, as indicated by the frame type (TBD-11 indicates IPv4, TBD-12 indicates IPv6).
   * Group IP: The IP Address of the group of the (S,G) for the channel.
 Either a 32-bit IPv4 address or a 128-bit IPv6 address, as indicated by the frame type (TBD-11 indicates IPv4, TBD-12 indicates IPv6).
+This address MUST be a valid SSM destination address as specified in {{RFC4607}}.
   * UDP Port: The 16-bit UDP Port of traffic for the channel.
   * Header Protection Algorithm: A value from the TLS Cipher Suite registry (<https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-4>), used to protect the header fields in the channel packets.
 The value MUST match a value provided in the "AEAD Algorithms List" of the transport parameter (see {{transport-parameter}}).
   * Header Secret Length: Provides the length of the Secret field.